Todochris/CheatSheets/Linux CheatSheet.md

 | grep pattern files | search for pattern in files
 | grep -r pattern dir | search recursively for pattern in dir
 | command       | grep pattern | search for pattern in the output of command
-| locate file   | fnd all instances of file
+| locate file   | find all instances of file
+| compgen -c    | list all commands available in the terminal

 ## System Info